namshi/coding-standards/php.md

 ### Building string, interpolation vs concatenation vs sprintf

-Let's use sprintf if the string contains a variable that is an output of a funtion/method:
+Let's use sprintf if the string contains a variable that is an output of a function or method:

 ```php